-While Inflict Wounds is part of Necromancy School of magic, it is not listed on the Wizard spell list even if that Wizard takes the Necromancy Arcane Tradition.
+While Inflict Wounds is part of the Necromancy School of magic, it is not listed on the Wizard spell list even if that Wizard takes the Necromancy Arcane Tradition.

-This can be frustrating and confusing, however, the spell Inflict Wounds is thought to have originated as a corruption of the Cure Wounds spell.
+This can be frustrating and confusing; however, the spell Inflict Wounds is thought to have originated as a corruption of the Cure Wounds spell.
 Both are Cleric spells.

 Inflict Wounds is a great spell both for damage and roleplay.
-It is well balanced compared to other options in the Cleric list.
+It is well-balanced compared to other options in the Cleric list.
 It can be upcast and critically hit.
 The idea of manipulating the very essence of life is pretty interesting in the standard divine caster context.